Nhowka/Elmish.Bridge/README.md

 ```

+**Warning: Because of a limitation on the reflection on Fable, you can't use primitives or generic types on the input of `Bridge.Send`/`Bridge.NamedSend`**

 ### Server

 Now you can use the MVU approach on the server, minus the V. That still is just a client thing.
 For easy usage, the `init` and `update` function first argument is now a `Dispatch<ClientMsg>`.
 Just call that function with the client message and it will be sent there.